9 Best perps DEX for beginners in 2026: Low fees, no KYC

 Cons

-Like Ostium, it leans into real-world assets.
-You can trade not only perps but also synthetic crypto, forex, metals, and indices straight from a self-custody wallet.
+Like Ostium, it leans into real-world assets: you can trade synthetic crypto, forex, metals, and indices straight from a self-custody wallet.

 Avantis flips the usual fee model on its head.
 Its "Zero-Fee Perpetuals" mean you pay nothing to open or close a trade.
 You share only a small slice of the profit, and only if you actually win.
 Lose, and you might even get a loss rebate.
 That's a fresh idea.